 You can apply to vote from home if you are prevented from leaving your house due to illness or restricted mobility.

 You may also use an application form to request voting from home.
-Citizen Service must have the form in hand before November 4 at 18.00.
+Citizen Service must have the form in hand.

 The electoral system in Denmark: local and regional government elections

 Find out more about the electoral system in Denmark and the local and regional government elections on the website of the Ministry of the Interior and Housing.

 Exercise your democratic muscle in your everyday life

 Can I speak English at the polling station?

 The official language at polling stations is Danish.
 You can therefore not be sure that the volunteers at the polling stations can help you in other languages.
 If you have questions and do not speak Danish, please go to the information desk at your polling station.